 - Optional Practical Training (OPT)

-Career Services offers an online job board where students can find employment opportunities by campus.
+To look for job postings, visit the Student Employment section of the Human Resources page, and look under the "How to Apply for a Job" header.
+Make sure that you choose "student" and the appropriate campus.
 As an international student, you should only be looking for jobs that are 20 hours/week or less, are on campus, and are listed as “institutional” positions.
+International students are NOT ALLOWED to work in Federal Work Study positions.
 You can also visit your academic department, or other offices on campus, and inquire about any job openings.

-In order to apply for a Social Security Number, you will need to complete the following steps:
+In order to accept your on-campus employment, you will need to apply for a Social Security Number, you will need to complete the following steps:

 - Print the Employment Verification Form.